Rebecca Metz: Life and career

 Metz was born and raised in Freehold Township, New Jersey and graduated from Carnegie Mellon University.
 In 1998, she had her first television appearance on the ABC series Politically Incorrect.
 Later, Metz won other roles on a variety of TV shows like Nip/Tuck, Boston Legal, The Mentalist, Californication, The Mindy Project, Shameless and more.

 In 2010, she was the player support manager for Disney's Toontown Online.
 Later that year, she became the community manager for the game, until May 2011, when Disney laid off a majority of Toontown Online staff.

 In 2016, she was cast in a recurring role as Tressa in the FX television comedy series Better Things.
 She is also a voice-over and stage actor whose theater credits include Sheila Callaghan's Kate Crackernuts and Burglars of Hamm's, The Behavior of Broadus.

-In 2018, she was cast as Jenna Wrather on Disney Channel's new live-action comedy Coop & Cami Ask the World which premiered on October 12, 2018.
+In 2018, she was cast as Jenna Wrather on Disney Channel's live-action comedy Coop & Cami Ask the World which premiered on October 12, 2018.